mazooo29/student-marks/README.md

 # student-marks
 program in C++
-the programe rate the marks of the student from A to F
+the program rate the marks of the student from A to F